ebikatsudon/VTubeStudio/Display-Light-Overlay.md

 There are the following options:
 * **Display**
   * The activated display.
 On Windows, you can also select a specific window here using the "Window" button.
+The rainbow-colored button lets you choose a static color overlay.
+On mobile, only this button is available.
 * **Brightness**
   * Base brightness level.
 It's best to keep this low.
 * **Overlay**